 As I mentioned in my last post, the main thing that helps with exhaustion is eating smaller, more frequent meals that include both carbs and protein.
 The carbs provide boosts of energy, while the protein helps your body use that energy longer to fight exhaustion.
 This combination also helps fight nausea because it keeps your blood sugar steady- the carbs bring your blood sugar up, while the added protein helps keep it from spiking and crashing.

 Another added benefit of carbs (and one reason we tend to be drawn to them) is that they are mood-lifters.
 Many pregnant women go through at least a couple weeks of overall feelings of sadness, depression, and/or anxiety.
-This is the most difficult symptom to manage nutritionally (and I feel the most difficult symptom overall) because it is mostly tied to our hormones and the big changes that are ahead, but getting the right amounts and types of carbs and proteins throughout the day can help take the edge off while you cope.
+This is the most difficult symptom to manage nutritionally because it is mostly tied to our hormones along with the anticipation of the big changes that are ahead.
+However, getting the right amounts and types of carbs and proteins throughout the day can help take the edge off while you cope.

 Fluid & Hydration